The Genius of Living Mulch

 Living mulches in the veggie patch

-If planting into clear ground, sow/ plant living mulches at the same time as sowing/ planting the crop.
-Fast-growing groundcovers like radish, phacelia or crimson clover save you the job of mulching.
+If you are planting into bare ground, sow living mulches at the same time as sowing/ planting the crop.
+Include fast-growing groundcovers like radish, phacelia or crimson clover to quickly the soil quick-as, no mulch required!

 zuchinni and living mulch mustard and marigold